chmelevskij/toms-dope/README.md

 square(double(add1(2))) // -> 36
 ```

-While this is tottally valid and acceptable it has flaws.
+While this is totally valid and acceptable it has flaws.
 One of the biggest ones
 is that functions are applied left to right and it's quite hard to see where
 data actually enters the pipeline.
 Another is that we can't easily reuse all of
 the functions combined.
 While we could wrap all of them in another function